 Health Care Theme

 Medication adherence--taking medications as prescribed--is critical to treating chronic conditions.
 Fifty percent of individuals taking at least one regularly scheduled prescribed medication are non-adherent with their medications.
 Reasons for this are multi-faceted, including forgetting to take a medication, an inability to obtain or afford them, and avoidance due to side effects.
 Typically, adherence is monitored by prescribing providers during in-person visits or may be informed by prescription fill histories and claims.
 However, relying on infrequent visits does not provide timely information, and merely filling a prescription does not necessarily mean that an individual is taking their medications as prescribed.
 Pharmacists may be in a unique position to improve medication non-adherence, given their accessibility and the frequency in which they see patients.
-The use of patient-reported outcomes (PROs) might allow for the collection of information on non-adherence that may be used by pharmacists and prescribers to improve non-adherence.
+The use of patient-reported outcomes (PROs) might allow for the collection of information on non-adherence which may be used by pharmacists and prescribers to improve non-adherence.

-The specific aims of the research are as follows:
+The specific aims of the research were as follows:

-- Conduct two plan-do-study-act cycles to refine an implementation toolkit for spreading and scaling implementation of PatientToc™ in community pharmacies.
+- Conduct two plan-do-study-act cycles to refine an implementation toolkit for spreading and scaling the implementation of PatientToc™ in community pharmacies.

 - Conduct a comprehensive, theory-driven evaluation of the quality of care, implementation, and patient health outcomes of spreading and scaling PatientToc™ to community pharmacies.